 Professor Anderson has lectured at numerous other universities and venues on six continents and throughout the United States.
 He has authored over 100 articles.
 He is a co-author of International Petroleum Transactions, Hemingway Oil and Gas Law and Taxation, Cases and Materials on Oil & Gas Law, and A Student’s Guide to Estates in Land and Future Interests.
 He is a co-author of the supplements to Kuntz on Oil and Gas Law.
 He is editor in chief of the Texas Title Standards.
 He served as an editor of the Oil and Gas Reporter from 1989 to 2017.
 He was co-author of Volume 2 of the treatise Waters and Water Rights and of the annual supplements from 1993 to 2017.

-He serves as a member and current Vice President of Education of the Association of International Petroleum Negotiators and serves as form and style editor of AIPN Model Contracts.
-He serves on the Academic Advisory Board of the Institute for Energy Law, as Faculty Adviser to the Texas Journal of Oil, Gas and Energy Law, on the Editorial Advisory Board of the Oil and Gas, Natural Resources, and Energy Law Journal (ONE J), and on the Executive Committee of the Journal of World Energy Law and Business.
-He is a member of the Texas, Oklahoma, and North Dakota bars; a life member of the National Conference of Commissioners on Uniform State Laws; a member of the American Law Institute; an honorary trustee of the Rocky Mountain Mineral Law Foundation; and a trustee of the Energy and Mineral Law Foundation.
+He is a member and past Vice President of Education and past Vice President of Model Contracts of the Association of International Petroleum Negotiators.
+He serves as form and style editor of AIPN Model Contracts.
+He serves on the Academic Advisory Board of the Institute for Energy Law, as Faculty Adviser to the Texas Journal of Oil, Gas and Energy Law, on the Editorial Advisory Board of the Oil and Gas, Natural Resources, and Energy Law Journal (ONE J), and was a charter member of the Executive Committee of the Journal of World Energy Law and Business.
+He is a member of the Texas, Oklahoma, and North Dakota bars; a life member of the National Conference of Commissioners on Uniform State Laws; a member of the American Law Institute; an honorary lifetime trustee of the Rocky Mountain Mineral Law Foundation; and a trustee of the Energy and Mineral Law Foundation.
 He is an arbitrator and consultant on oil and gas law and policy.